wiseman-timelord/Chat-Gradio-Gguf/README.md

 - **Afterthought Countdown**: If, =>10 lines then 5s or 5-10 lines then 3s or <5 lines then 1s, wait for you to cancel send and return to edit, saving on mis-prompts and waits.

 ### Preview
-- The "Conversation" page, now the right panel toggles to Rpg options, if you are using Rpg mode...
+- The "Conversation" page, the session rotation, log and input, toggle between attachments or Rpg options...
 ![preview_image](media/conversation_page.jpg)

 - The "Configuration" page - for configuration of, models and hardware, and relevant components...